KDE/documentation-docs-kdenlive-org/project_and_asset_management/project_bin/project_bin_use_tags.rst

 .. rst-class:: clear-both

 .. hint::
-   You can change the order of the tags in the panel by simply grabbing a tag adn dragging it to the desired place in the panel.
+   You can change the order of the tags in the panel by simply grabbing a tag and dragging it to the desired place in the panel.

 Filtering by Tags